Fear Is the Wrong Fuel for Entrepreneur Mental Health

 This is not an overnight change.
 And it does not have to be.
 Even the beginning of change can have a profound effect on the present.

-Now ask yourself, if I came from a place of love and creativity, how might I more effectively protect, gain, or create that which is important to me?
+- Ask yourself: if I came from a place of love and creativity, how might I more effectively protect, create, or gain what is important to me?

 You might also close your eyes for a moment and offer yourself some compassion.
 It is human to be afraid.
 It is ok that you have been afraid.
 Let the love begin with loving yourself, and begin in this very moment.